snizhanalviv/aepp-sdk-js/bin/CLI.md

 Available Commands:
-  chain       Query the state of the chain config      Print the configuration of the client help        Help about any command inspect     Inspect an object of the blockchain name        A brief description of your command account     Handle wallet operations
+  chain       Query the state of the chain config      Print the configuration of the client help        Help concerning any command inspect     Inspect an object of the blockchain name        A brief description of your command account     Handle wallet operations